Connecting Puppet Enterprise to an External Directory Service

 Puppet Enterprise (PE) can connect to external Lightweight Directory Access Protocol (LDAP) directory services through PE’s Role-Based Access Control (RBAC) service.
 This allows you to use existing users and user groups that have been set up in your external directory service.
 Specifically, you can use PE to:

-- Authenticate external directory users.
+- authenticate external directory users

-- Authorize access of external directory users based on RBAC permissions.
+- authorize access of external directory users based on RBAC permissions

-- Store and retrieve the groups and group membership information that has been set up in your external directory.
+- store and retrieve the groups and group membership information that has been set up in your external directory

 The supported directory services are OpenLDAP and Active Directory.

-External directory groups imported into PE are called user groups.
+External directory groups that are imported into PE are called user groups.
 Remote user groups are not bulk imported from an external directory service into PE.
 Instead, you explicitly import specific user groups from the directory service.

 Note: The connection to your external LDAP directory is read-only.
 If you want to make changes to remote users or user groups, you need to edit the information directly in the external directory.

-Connect to an external directory service
+Connect to an External Directory Service